jerryllim/AF-RPIsens/wishlist.md

 3. Add to Server Machines Tab model to have empty first in Machine Details (Pi Tab)
 4. Add decimal point for waste
 5. Add a way to know which textinput is selected (AdjustmentScreen)
+6. Add automatic way of determine whether to use FakeClass *sys.platform.startswith('linux')*